About Protect Girls Image Organization (PGIO)

 William N. Simba

 Gabriel M N'goto

-This Being a newly founded programme, though with an ambition and vision to champion the interests of rape survivors countrywide, the organization currently confines its activities in Nairobi and central provinces in line with its resource capacity and existing service delivery structures.
+We have an ambition and vision to champion the interests of rape survivors countrywide.
+However, the organization currently confines its activities in Nairobi and Central province in line with its resource capacity and existing service delivery structures.